MHUS25/GIVEit-frontend/README.md

 For our 2-week final project at Makers, we built GIVEit.

-GIVEit is a social platform for connecting people in need with people offering services that can help them.
+GIVEit is a social platform for connecting people in need with people offering goods/services that can help them.

 The application consists of a [Rails API](https://github.com/becc-mu/GIVEit-backend) and a ReactJS front-end, this repo houses the latter.